TheCarsonWest/TheCarsonWest.github.io/test/content/Introduction to Random Variables and Probability Distributions.md

 We can also calculate probabilities for events involving multiple outcomes, for instance,  $ P(X \ge 1) = P(X=1) + P(X=2) = 0.50 + 0.25 = 0.75 $ .

-To learn more about the specific characteristics of these distributions, refer to [[Mean and Standard Deviation of Random Variables]] and [[Combining Random Variables]].
-Specific types of discrete distributions include [[Introduction to the Binomial Distribution]] and [[The Geometric Distribution]].
+To learn more about the specific characteristics of these distributions, refer to Mean and Standard Deviation of Random Variables and Combining Random Variables.
+Specific types of discrete distributions include Introduction to the Binomial Distribution and The Geometric Distribution.

 ### Continuous Random Variables
 A **continuous random variable** is a random variable that can take on any value within a given interval.
 These values usually result from measuring.